vmware-tanzu/cartographer/rfc/rfc-0020-resources-update-after-success.md

 The second fails and results in `Ready:false`.
 Cartographer will not propagate any output because `Ready:false`.
 How can this be addressed?

-Insufficient Strategy:
+#### Insufficient Strategy

 Cartographer could wait to submit a new spec until the previous spec has finished reconciling.
-This would still need to be paired with only ready when Ready:true (as demonstrated above).
+This would still need to be paired with only reading when Ready:true (as demonstrated above).
 But even more than that we can see that this will either leave Carto vulnerable to an equivalent problem or introduce potential bottlenecks in the supply chain.
 The difference is in the method of submitting waiting updates.
 a.
 Assume a strategy of not submitting while work is occurring, when work is done, submit the most recent update